bajzc/tiger-in-c/Readme.md

 ### Note

-This project is still under development for advanced topics (Garbage Collection, SSA, OOP and FP...)
+This project is still under development for advanced topics (Garbage Collector, SSA, OOP and FP...)

 ## License
 GPL-3